01-edu/public/subjects/fprime.en.md

 - Factors must be displayed in ascending order and separated by `*`, so that the expression in the output gives the right result.

-- If the number of parameters is not 1, simply display a newline.
+- If the number of parameters is not 1, the program displays a newline.

-- The input, when there's one, will be valid.
+- The input, when there is one, will always be valid.

 Example of output :